 The human subjects regulations extend into the classroom and youth counseling settings so that graduate students with teaching and counseling assignments as well as those engaged in research should carefully observe these constraints and protections.
-Copies of the Assurance of Compliance and HHS regulations (45 CFR 46) may be obtained from the Associate Dean of Administration.
+Copies of the Assurance of Compliance and HHS regulations (45 CFR 46) may be obtained from the Provost.